 When you read about what to stockpile for an emergency, you tend to see the same recommendations.
-Water tops every list, and rightly so since water is essential to survival.
+Water tops every list, and rightly so since water is essential for survival.

 In terms of food, however, rice, beans, pasta, and canned vegetables show up frequently as staples to have on hand.
 Then, you usually see powdered milk, granola bars, and other long-lasting foods.
 These are good options, but many other choices are often overlooked as survival foods.